Creating and managing your online Reading List using Leganto

 Provide access to resources.

-- Avoid linking directly to a file and instead link to the document landing page.
+- Avoid linking directly to a pdf document and instead link to the document landing page.
 This will improve accessibility as it may allow students to access the document in an alternative format.

 - For Key reading titles, consider adding alternate texts in case the Library is unable to purchase a suitable license that gives concurrent access to all of your students.